WhaleJ84/config_displays/README.md

 ![Demo](config_displays_demo.gif)

 The demo does not show resolutions changing as I cannot find a screen recorder that works across resolution changes but it works.
-Some debug information is left on in the demonstration to show the aspect ratio algorithm in play - this is turned off in the release.
+Some debug information is left on in the demonstration to show the aspect ratio algorithm in play - this is removed in the release.

 ## Dependencies

 - dmenu
+	- suckless-tools (ubuntu)
 - xrandr
+	- x11-xserver-utils (ubuntu)

 ## Install